m-mcclure/toppot_team/README.md

 # toppot_team

-HTML &amp; JS team project for Top Pot Donuts
+This application provides hourly and daily total sales projections for a single Top Pot donut location based on the user's input.